 The watch will also track your sleep and progress towards daily fitness goals.
-There is a second, smaller dial on the watch with a scale from 0-100 which shows your step count as a percentage of your goal.
+A second, smaller dial on the watch with a scale from 0-100 shows your step count as a percentage of your goal.
 Unlike their flagship Withings HR and the Scanwatch below, the Withings Move ECG cannot mirror smartphone notifications which feels like a major missing feature to me.

-Aside from telling the time and seeing your step count progress, everything else must be accessed via the smartphone app.
-However, the watch will continue to track your key vitals without your phone and sync up when it’s in range so you can still take it on runs tether-free if you#’re happy to go without any music.
+Aside from telling the time and seeing your step count progress, you must access everything else via the smartphone app.
+However, the watch will continue to track your key vitals without your phone and sync up when it’s in range so you can still take it on runs tether-free if you #’re happy to go without any music.

 You might expect the device to be slimmer than others here given that there is less technology inside, however, it’s 2mm thicker than the Galaxy Watch 3.